KarolDuracz/scratchpad/Win32/win32_cmd_version/README.md

 https://github.com/rosly/rados <br />
 and https://programistamag.pl/programista-11-2015-42/

 PS: Smiehalf seems to have gone out of business, but RADOS is a nice lesson in how to write an RTOS.
-For this case I have in here copy as .rar this repo.
+For this case I have in here copy as "rados-master.zip" this repo.